 Yes, quantum computing has bits, just like any computer.
-But instead of ones and zeros, quantum bits, or qubits (pronounced CUE-bits), can represent a one, a zero, or both at once.
+But instead of ones and zeros, quantum bits, or qubits, can represent a one, a zero, or both at once.
 This superposition is so different from what occurs in traditional systems that it can allow two of these qubits to behave in ways that can’t be explained by the individual components.
 This behavior is called entanglement.
 It’s these more complex calculations that will be used to re-imagine computing.

-The IBM Q offers students, researchers, and general science enthusiasts hands-on access through a human user interface to IBM’s experimental cloud-enabled quantum computing platform.
+IBM Q offers students, researchers, and general science enthusiasts hands-on access through a human user interface to IBM’s experimental cloud-enabled quantum computing platform.
 The interface allows users to run algorithms and experiments, work with quantum bits (qubits), and explore tutorials and simulations around what might be possible with quantum computing.